Cine Europa 24: The Longest Running Philippine Film Festival!

 Ana: I arrived in Manila recently, so it’s a new role for me.

-Dalibor: I am a newbie in Manila too; I only arrived in July.
-But I have been involved with other film festivals since 2015 on my previous diplomatic postings.
+Dalibor: I am a newbie in Manila too; I arrived in July.
+But I have been involved with Film Festivals since 2015

 MR: What are the biggest challenges when deciding which films to include in the festival program?

 Ana: There are several factors.
 One is about choosing new, quality, award winning films, so audiences can gain an appreciation for European cinema.

 Another is about making sure we have diverse themes, social situations and films which appeal to different ages.
 One way to do this is to include films which are multi-nationally made.

 The festival is sponsored by the European Union, so several of the films which are selected have themes that concord with European Union policies and values, for example social, environmental and Human Rights.